 - How – will you write, lecture, give demonstrations, let people participate?

 I am part of an online community.
 If you are serious about making money from your hobby then my best tip is to join us.
-Even the free version includes a course of 20 lessons that teach you step by step where to start and what the best methods are.
+The free version includes a course of 20 lessons that teach you step-by-step where to start and what the best methods are.